apantazi/RaceDotMap/README.md

 Make sure your projection is EPSG:3857 in the bottom-right corner of the window.

-Export your points layer to a JSON file.
+Export your points layer to a GEOJSON file.

 ## Part 3 - Tippecanoe